 The book is a very quick read so I finished it in a few hours.
-I found it… entertaining, but rather weak compared to the original Harry Potter series.
+I found it… entertaining, true enough, and I did enjoy revisiting Hogwarts, but I thought the plot was rather weak compared to the original Harry Potter series.
 Thankfully, I had already been prepared by a smattering of negative reviews for the disappointing aspects of the book.

 Albus Severus struck me as a whiny little poop-head who just likes to feel sorry for himself.
 Oh, I’m sorry, Albus.
 You aren’t a stellar student or the star of the quidditch team?
 Yeah, you know what real hardship is like.
 Not like your dad who was raised in an abusive household following the murder of both of his parents.
 And his life only got better from there!
 Not only did Harry face a number of life-or-death situations, but he had to watch as countless witches and wizards, many of whom were his friends, laid down their lives to defeat Voldemort and provide you with the cushy existence you enjoy today.
 But no, you got made fun of for being in the Slytherin house, so you have a right to hate your life and your father.

 And finally: the ultimate villain, Delphi.
 She was a rather poor and feeble substitute for Voldemort.
 Even when she killed that innocent little student,Craig, she barely struck me as threatening.
 And she was way too easy to take down at the end of the book.
-Sure, she held her ground against several full-grown, fully-trained witches and wizards for about thirty seconds, but considering Voldemort took on the entire staff of Hogwarts and its student body before being taken down by Harry Potter, I was not impressed.
+Sure, she held her ground against several full-grown, fully-trained witches and wizards for about thirty seconds, but considering Voldemort took on the Ministry of Magic, the entire staff of Hogwarts and its student body before being taken down by Harry Potter, I was less than impressed.